By Frank Legan

 It took decades of strategizing to grow and shield your wealth up until this point.
 Don’t just “wing it” in retirement and manage your money alone.
 Having a trusted financial advisor by your side can be the difference between having a retirement fund that dries up and having one you can’t outlive.

-At Cedar Brook Group, we support you by creating a personalized retirement road map to address your concerns and guide you to closer financial independence.
+At SEIA, we support you by creating a personalized retirement road map to address your concerns and guide you to closer financial independence.
 It’s our top priority to help you avoid as many mistakes as possible so you can enjoy your retirement with comfort and ease.
-To see if I’m the right fit to help you pursue your ideal financial future, reach out to us at 440-683-9213 or flegan@cedarbrookfinancial.com or schedule a complimentary introductory call online!
+To see if I’m the right fit to help you pursue your ideal financial future, reach out to us at 440-683-9213 or flegan@seia.com or schedule a complimentary introductory call online!